Project Management (PG Cert)

 Practicalities & Assessment

-Classes are scheduled to run for a full day every second Friday and every second Saturday (some) [9 a.m. to 1 p.m. approximately] from September to June each year (full timetable provided in advance).
-Online seminars and activities are also utilized.
+Classes are scheduled to run one night per week (online) and for a full day on Friday (in-person), typically once a month from September to May each year (full timetable provided in advance).
+Online seminars and activities are also utilised.

 Assessment is through a variety of continuous assessment methods including individual and group projects, presentations, etc.

-The teaching team on this programme comprises academic experts in the field of project management as well as a number of highly experienced practitioners.
+The teaching team on this programme comprises academic experts in the field of project management as well as several highly experienced practitioners.

 Full module information is detailed in the section below.